Judy Shalom Nir-Mozes: Controversies

 On June 22, 2011, she was the first to confirm in a tweet the rumor that journalist Yair Lapid would leave his career in journalism and enter politics.
 As the wife of the serving Vice Prime Minister, her assertion attracted media attention.
 Channel 2, which then employed both Mozes and Lapid, denied it, as did Lapid himself.
 Ultimately, Lapid announced he would run for the Knesset on January 8, 2012.

 During Operation Pillar of Defense in November 2012, her husband's social media accounts were attacked by hackers.
 She tweeted in response in Hebrew that "“The murderers have taken over Silvan’s Facebook, Twitter and email."
 During the conflict, she tweeted “I hope that today they decide to destroy Gaza if they don’t stop shooting.
 Let them suffer as well” and “It’s not fair that we’re sleeping here in silence and a million people down south live under fire!
 We need to bomb Gaza.”
 In the aftermath, she resigned as the chairperson of UNICEF Israel after activists launched a Facebook campaign against her and what they labeled as her "racist comments."

 On June 21, 2015, she provoked an angry international response when she tweeted “Do u know what Obama Coffee is?
 Black and weak.”
 She deleted the post shortly afterwards, adding another one in which she stated "I apologize, that was a stupid joke somebody told me."
 In a subsequent tweet she personally apologized to President Obama, followed, a minute later, by another tweet in which she wrote "Sorry if I caused any offence to anyone.
 I hope I will stay married when my husband will land and hear what I did" (her husband, who was abroad at the time, was responsible for Israel's strategic dialogue with the United States).
 The next day, White House Press Secretary Josh Earnest responded that "on Twitter you are limited to 140 characters, but it still has the capacity to be quite revealing."

 Personal life

 In 1982 she married journalist Amiram Nir, with whom she had two children, Nimrod and Nadav.
 In 1985 her father was killed in a car accident in front of the Yedioth Ahronoth headquarters and ownership of the newspaper was transferred to her mother, Paula.
 In 1988 Amiram Nir died in a plane crash in Mexico.
 Five years later, in 1993, she remarried, to MK Silvan Shalom from the Likud party, who served in various ministerial positions in Israel, with whom she has three children.
+The couple separated in 2017 and divorced in 2021.

+In 2023, she moved to New York City with her partner, Avi Rotenberg.